datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 * A .sas program on the server directory
 * A SAS 9 Stored Process or Viya Job

 This program code can modify the dataset (`work.staging_ds`) that is created in the staging area, which is useful for augmenting data / applying complex DQ rules.
-If your DQ check means that the program should not be submitted, then simply exit with `syscc > 4` .
-If you'd like to show a specific message to the user, you can use the following macro:
+If your DQ check means that the program should not be submitted, then simply exit with `syscc > 4`.
+You can even set a message to go back to the user.

 ```
 %mp_abort(iftrue= (&syscc ne 0) /* if this condition is true, the process will exit */